natalie125/Ease-Mind/README.md

 # Please do not use these tools for medical purposes as they are prototypes and not clinically approved.

 ---
+The project consists of a platform developed collaboratively by myself and other students, with the EaseMind app being my individual contribution.
+The conbribution table is available in the Larks Wiki (2023).
 # LARKS Group Project

 ## Wiki